 Springdale real estate is some of the most expensive in Arkansas, although Springdale house values don't compare to the most expensive real estate in the U.S.

-Springdale is a blue-collar town, with 37.42% of people working in blue-collar occupations, while the average in America is just 27.7%.
+When you are in Springdale, you'll notice that it is more blue-collar than most other communities in America.
+37.42% of Springdale’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Springdale is a city of sales and office workers, production and manufacturing workers, and service providers.
 There are especially a lot of people living in Springdale who work in office and administrative support (9.72%), sales jobs (9.50%), and management occupations (8.92%).

 The percentage of adults in Springdale who are college-educated is close to the national average for all communities of 21.84%: 19.77% of the adults in Springdale have a bachelor's degree or advanced degree.